w3c/wot/proposals/liaison-ocf/charter.md

 * Work with the Thing Description TF to ensure Thing Descriptions can describe OCF Devices
 * Work with the Scripting TF to ensure that OCF Devices can be accessed from W3C WoT Scripting API
 * Work with the Security TF to enable end-to-end security when using W3C WoT in combination with OCF
+* Work with other IG TFs as appropriate to enhance interoperability
+* Generate recommendations to OCF to improve interoperability with W3C WoT standards

 # Relationships to External Groups
 This task force will need to work with the OCF.